 There are only 2 products that are successfully bought this month in the database.
 However, there are still 7 products in Hot sellers block on the homepage.

 High-end customers don’t like to see the price tag right away when they see the product.
 That’s why high-end sellers do not show the price or choose to defer to do so, so they can have time to showcase the value of their product before giving out the cost.

-However, Luma and Blank theme do not support price and ratings display options for product blocks in category.
-The content is also not available to be aligned to center.
+However, Luma and Blank’s theme do not support price and rating display options for product blocks in the category.
+The content is also not available to be aligned to the center.
 The product name cannot be shortened when it crosses a certain length.

-Blog is neglected in Magento 2 default themes: there is no blog in Luma and Blank at all.
+The blog is neglected in Magento default themes: there is no blog in Luma and Blank at all.
 So there is no design for you to showcase your industry expertise as well as do content marketing.